 Introduction to the major theoretical views and research in the field, including examinations of conformity and rejection; the bases of attraction, aggression and violence; the development of attitudes and beliefs; prejudice and discrimination.
 Relationship of principles and research to daily life is emphasized, including applications to advertising, health and law.
-Prerequisites: PSYC 1101.
+Prerequisites: PSYC 1101 (minimum grade of C- required for Psychology majors).
 3 credits